chipbuster/CSE380-FinalProject/README.md

 The project instructions can be found in canned\_project.pdf.
 I intend to implement most of the project...though of course time constraints may apply.

+## Report

+The report can be found in the `report` directory as a PDF, along with its source Rmd file.
+The scripts to plot the output can be found in `plotting`, though not all the source data is included due to file size limitations of GitHub.

 ## Simple ODE

 The simple ODE that I'll be solving is dx/dt = 4 sin(t) + 2 t^3.